danielebart/shopping-list/README.md

-# shopping_list
+# Shopping List

+Welcome!
 This is my personal shopping list app and a flutter playground.. nothing serious :D